The Hurley Convergence Center has spaces and services to support a variety of types of media development and production.

 Support & Training

-The Information Desk provides equipment checkout and access to the studio (for those students who have been trained and approved to use the room).
+The Info Desk provides equipment checkout and access to the studio (for those students who have been trained and approved to use the room).

 The Digital Knowledge Center provides peer tutoring for students needing assistance with media production and editing.
 Appointments are not required but are suggested.

-Whenever a tutor is available, walk-in support is also available.
+Whenever a consultant is available, walk-in support is also available.

-DTLT provides consulting and development for faculty who are interested in learning more about media production or who would like to incorporate media assignments into their courses.
-Staff in DTLT are available to meet one-on-one with faculty to discuss their goals and develop a plan.
+DLS provides consulting and development for faculty who are interested in learning more about media production or who would like to incorporate media assignments into their courses.
+Staff in DLS are available to meet one-on-one with faculty to discuss their goals and develop a plan.